10 Great Hikes with Kids in Westchester and the Hudson Valley

 Choose from three hiking trails at the Russel Wright Design Center, the easiest being the .75-mile Wickopee Trail Loop, which includes the Log Bridge stream crossing.
 All trails move in one direction.
 The preserve is open daily during daylight hours.
 Pets are not allowed, but picnicking is.
 Suggested donation: $5

 Minnewaska State Park - New Paltz

-About an hour and a half north of central Westchester in New Paltz, this beautiful preserve offers a variety of trails, a stunning waterfall and a pristine lake with a swimming beach.
-Many trails are easy for the kids and there are wide open spaces for picnicking and playing ball.
-There are seasonal parking fees and the park is open from 9am to posted closing time. $8 vehicle entry fee.
-Leashed dogs are welcome but not allowed in picnic or camping areas--check the fine print on their site.
+About an hour and a half north of central Westchester in lovely New Paltz, this beautiful preserve in the Shawangunk Mountains offers a variety of trails, a stunning waterfall, and a pristine lake with a beach for swimming.
+Many trails are easy for the kids, and there are wide open spaces for picnicking and playing ball.
+Sportier types can look into snowshoeing, rock climbing, bouldering, and more.
+The park is open 9am-7pm daily.
+A $10 vehicle entry fee is charged.
+Leashed dogs are welcome with restrictions in certain areas.

 Bash Bish Falls in Taconic State Park - Copake Falls